 Luxury bathroom ideas

 Embrace the best bathroom layout ideas, modern bathroom materials, on-trend bathroom color ideas and mood-boosting lighting to create a luxury bathroom that will conjure up the peace and serenity associated with your favorite spa.

 1. Install a sauna

 'The interior designers I have spoken to, particularly since the pandemic, say that they are being asked to install saunas within clients' homes, and particularly within bathrooms,' says Lucy Searle, Editor in Chief, Homes & Gardens.
 'Without fail, their clients are asking for this as an element of a home spa, and lots of soft texture, mostly within wood grain, is introduced to create an appealing space.'

 2. Embrace the glamor of Parisian style

 Parisian bathroom decor has been trending for the past few months, and you can see why.
-It's a laid-back, traditional look that's in stark contrast to the minimalist, streamlined looks that were popular in bathrooms in the past 10 years.
 Bathroom storage is within antique furniture, lighting is more likely to be a bathroom chandelier, and fixtures and fittings have a distinct, period feel.
+It's a laid-back, traditional look that's in stark contrast to the minimalist, streamlined looks that were popular in bathrooms in the past decade.
+Opting for a Parisian inspired bathroom will go a long way to making your home look expensive, too.